chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 * Created a new team for developers
 * Granted devs write access to our workspace
 * Added our partner to the devs team
-* Tested our Sentinel policy
-* Collaborated on an infrastructure change
 ]

 ---